MattuW4/battleships-terminal-game/README.md

 ### Model

 The model employed was based on procedural functions to request, handle, validate and return data from the player the triggers subsequent sequences of the game stages.
 The functions are called within the main game function, where while and if else loops are used to validate input data and update stages of the game, including outputs.
 As each function is executed this either returns information or prints and updates elements within the terminal.

+The python adheres to the standards set in [Python Enhanced Proposals](https://peps.python.org/pep-0008/#introduction).

 ## Technologies employed